How to Decorate Brown Eggs for Easter

 3-Mexican Easter Egg Decorating Ideas | lolascocina.com

-Some of you may be familiar with cascarones, or Mexican confetti eggs.
+Some of you may be familiar with colorful cascarones, or Mexican confetti eggs.
 They are thought to bring good luck when broken over someone’s head during Easter festivities in Mexico.
-Inspired by the colors and traditions associated with cascarones, I created an easy and edible version and they turned out so pretty!
-Unlike cascarones, which are hollowed out and filled with confetti, I simply decorated hard-boiled eggs with colorful confetti so that after an Easter egg hunt, they can still be peeled and eaten or transformed into an egg salad.
+Inspired by the colors and traditions associated with colorful cascarones, I created an easy and edible version and they turned out so pretty!
+Unlike Easter cascarones, which are hollowed out and filled with confetti, I simply decorated hard-boiled eggs with colorful confetti so that after an Easter egg hunt, they can still be peeled and eaten or transformed into an egg salad.
 The beauty in these eggs really shines when only half of the egg is covered in confetti, and the other brown half of the egg is exposed.

 SUPPLIES